kytk/Synb0-DISCO-local/README.md

 ## Non-containerized Instructions

 If you choose to run this in bash, the primary script is located in src/pipeline.sh.
 The paths in pipeline.sh are specific to the docker/singularity file systems, but the processing can be replicated using the scripts in src.
-These utilize freesurfer, FSL, ANTS, and a python environment with pytorch.
+These utilize freesurfer, c3d, FSL, ANTS, and a python environment with pytorch.

+Required python environments are: PyTorch, NumPy, SciPy, and NiBabel.

 ## Flags: